tidal-code/wave.docs/docs/api-requests/api-capability.md

 ---

 ### FAQs

+**Q: How to send auth information to your requests?**
+Auth information is generally sent via headers.
+For example if it is basic user name and password, it can be sent as key value pairs in the  header.
+If it is a bearer token it can be sent using "Authorization", "Bearer sample_token" format.

 **Q: Can I use this framework with CI/CD pipelines?**
 Yes, integrate it with tools like Jenkins, GitHub Actions, or Azure Pipelines for continuous testing.